Last updated on April 5th, 2022 at 12:53 pm

 - Oregon’s Choice Albacore Tuna

-- Trader Joe’s Canned corn, green beans, coconut milk, all beans (reg and organic), tuna, poultry, and canned tomatoes (Thanks The Soft Landing for verifying this for me)
+- Trader Joe’s Canned corn, green beans, coconut milk, all beans (reg and organic), tuna, poultry, and canned tomatoes

 - Vital Choice Salmon, Albacore Tuna, Mackrel & Sardines